-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All children will have access to quality first teaching from a qualified teacher.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All children will have access to quality first teaching from a qualified teacher.
 Clear formats of planning in place linked to Singapore Maths, White Rose Maths, Read Write Inc Phonics and Cornerstones schemes of work.
 Clearly differentiated planning ensures all children's needs are met.
 Imaginative and innovative curriculum planning to engage all learners.
 The whole school uses a dyslexia friendly approach to teaching and learning.
-All children are given feedback on their learning, with guidance on how to move their learning forward.
+All children are given feedback on their learning forward.
 A range of resources are available for all children to access.
 Teachers display learning methods and relevant learning points on working walls.
 Clear success criteria and examples of expectations.
 Alternative ways of recording information are used.
 A range of teaching styles are used to engage all learners.
-Children use 'toolkits' to help them with their writing.
-Word mats and times table mats available for Staff work closely together to ensure pupils with additional needs get targeted support.
+Staff work closely together to ensure pupils with additional needs get targeted support.
 Children will be placed on a provision map, showing where extra support is needed and what the outcomes of this are.
 Children placed in small groups for phonics if needed following Read, write inc screening.
 Fresh start literacy interventions for Year 5 and 6 based on screening.
 Coloured screens/laminates/pens/paper available for children to use.
 Some children will access additional intervention groups for literacy and numeracy.
 ICT programmes to support learning.
 Reading function in the test element of Accelerated reader for some children.
 Dyslexia/memory groups.
 Rapid response sessions with a teacher or Teaching assistant to pick up misconceptions.
-Children will have in place an Individual Provision Plan (IPP) with targets alongside a One Page Profile.
-This will be shared with parents/carers at least 3 times a year.
-ASD and Dyslexia champions to provide ASD and Dyslexia champions to provide strategies and support.
+Children will have in place an Individual Provision Plan (IPP) with targets alongside ASD and Dyslexia champions to provide strategies and support.
 Advice and support from outside agencies in developing targeted individual support.
 Mount Charles has an Area Resource Base (ARB) unit which also provides supportive ideas and strategies to staff to ensure all children can access the curriculum.
 Children from the ARB link into their mainstream classes for certain curriculum activities.